thetatoken/theta-edgecloud-sketch-to-3d-example/README.md

 ## Prerequisites

-To run this project, you'll need an API URL from Theta Edge Cloud, here is how to get it :
+To run this project, you'll need an API URL from Theta EdgeCloud.

-Deploy the Sketch to 3D model on Theta Edge Cloud by going to the [Model Explorer](https://www.thetaedgecloud.com/dashboard).
+You can get it by deploying a Sketch to 3D model on Theta EdgeCloud [Model Explorer](https://www.thetaedgecloud.com/dashboard/ai/service/model-explorer).

 <br>